How do I pay my bill?

 For questions about eligibility or the requirements to provide notices, please contact the Ontario Energy Board.

-If you have questions regarding the OER and your account, please contact us by email at [email] or call 226-896-2200 to speak with a member of our Customer Solutions team.
+If you have questions regarding the OER and your account, please complete our online Customer Care Contact Form or call 226-896-1010 to speak with a member of our Customer Care team.

 “Qualifying unit” means a unit that (a) consists of a self-contained room or set of rooms; (b) contains kitchen and bathroom facilities that are for the sole use of the unit, and (c) is occupied and used as a residence.